 The media content can be made web viewable by a web browser by providing optional files containing HTML content.
+This content must be based on the original documents in order to

+4185 containing HTML content.
 This content must be based on the original documents in order to ensure consistency.
 Any ordinary web browser can be used to read these files.
 The Portable Media Importer ignores these files.
 They are just intended for the human recipient.